infinispan-demos/streaming-data-kubernetes/live-coding/live-coding-streaming-data-kubernetes.md

       continuousQuery.addContinuousQueryListener(query, listener);
     }

--   [ ] Add evenbus route for sending events back to dashboard
+Add evenbus route for sending events back to dashboard

     router.get("/eventbus/*").handler(AppUtils.sockJSHandler(vertx));

--   [ ] Make /inject route deploy the continuous query listener
+Make /inject route deploy the continuous query listener

     vertx.deployVerticle(Listener.class.getName(), new DeploymentOptions());

--   [ ] Redeploy the app
+Redeploy the app

     mvn clean package
     oc start-build app --from-dir=. --follow

--   [ ] Switch to terminal and make sure visualizer is in background
--   [ ] From terminal, start the injector invoking:
+Switch to terminal and make sure visualizer is in background From terminal, start the injector invoking:

     curl http://app-myproject.127.0.0.1.nip.io/inject

--   [ ] Run Dashboard from IDE and check that delayed trains are received
+Run Dashboard from IDE and check that delayed trains are received

 # Extras<a id="sec-3" name="sec-3"></a>

-## TODO Increase number of replicas and show visualizer dealing with it<a id="sec-3-1" name="sec-3-1"></a>
+## Increase number of replicas and show visualizer dealing with it<a id="sec-3-1" name="sec-3-1"></a>